The Best Everyday Bags for Women (Timeless, Wearable, Worth It)

 These are the shoulder bags I reach for most often.
 A mix of polished and slouchy styles that I keep coming back to because they work so well with how I actually dress.

 The Sézane Milo has been in my rotation for several years now.
 It softens beautifully with wear, and the strap length is perfect for throwing over your shoulder without adjusting.
-It holds my small wallet, phone, keys, and a small makeup bag without looking bulky.
 I use this when I don’t need to carry much more than my essentials.
+It’s noticeably smaller than my Grace or Candy, so I reach for it when I only need my wallet, phone, keys, and a few essentials.

 I have a collection of Sezane bags that I truly love.
 You can read more about them in my detailed review of Sézane bags.